akka/akka/akka-docs/rst/java/http/routing-dsl/directives/timeout-directives/withRequestTimeout.rst

   It is recommended to use a larger statically configured timeout (think of it as a "safety net" against programming errors or malicious attackers) and if needed tighten it using the directives – not the other way around.

-For more information about various timeouts in Akka HTTP see :ref:`http-timeouts`.
+For more information about various timeouts in Akka HTTP see :ref:`http-timeouts-java`.

 Example
 -------